2012 Abu Dhabi Grand Prix: Practice and qualifying

 “Those extra three-tenths came from my family!
 Our car works incredibly well around here.
 Our aero package really suits this track; the set-up was perfect, and everything came together perfectly for qualifying.
 My lap felt really great - I enjoyed it so much.
 I love this track!
 Still, I'm realistic: the race tomorrow is going to be tough.
 At the start, it's down to the team to make sure the clutch performs perfectly because the getaway will be incredibly important.
 Our race pace is very strong, but so is Red Bull's - and staying ahead will be tough, particularly with the double DRS zones.
 I really want to finish on a high for Vodafone McLaren Mercedes.
 I’ll give it everything I’ve got tomorrow.”

 — Lewis Hamilton, commenting on taking pole position.

-The qualifying session held on Saturday evening was split into three parts.
-The first part ran for twenty minutes and eliminated the cars that finished the session eighteenth or lower from qualifying.
-During this session, the 107% rule was in effect, which necessitated each driver set a time within 107% of the quickest lap to qualify for the race.
-The second part of qualifying lasted fifteen minutes and eliminated cars that finished in positions eleven to seventeen.
-The final part of qualifying determined the positions from first to tenth and decided pole position.
-Cars which competed in the final session of qualifying were not allowed to change tyres before the race; these started the race fitted with the tyres with which they set their quickest lap times.
-The conditions for the qualifying periods were hot; the air temperature was between 29–30 C and the track temperature was 31 C. Hamilton set the fastest time in all three sessions and clinched his sixth pole position of the season with a lap of one minute and 40.630 seconds.
+The qualifying session was held on Saturday evening.
+The conditions were hot; the air temperature was between 29–30 C and the track temperature was 31 C. Hamilton set the fastest time in all three sessions and clinched his sixth pole position of the season with a lap of one minute and 40.630 seconds.
 He was joined on the front row of the grid by Webber who recorded a time three-tenths of a second off Hamilton's pace.
 Vettel secured third position but was ordered by Red Bull via radio to stop on his in-lap because his car was running low on fuel.
 Officials from Formula One's governing body the Fédération Internationale de l'Automobile were unable to extract a one-litre fuel sample required for analysis and Vettel was moved to the back of the grid.
 As a result, every driver who qualified behind Vettel was promoted one position.
 Maldonado inherited third and avoided elimination in the second part of qualifying and adjusted his balance for the final part of the session.
 Räikkönen started fourth and said his qualifying session was "good".